Women's safety in focus as Uber rivals race across Southeast Asia

 Uber has since been banned in the Indian capital, adding to bans or legal action in several countries including Spain, Thailand and the United States.
 Authorities' common complaint is that Uber's service includes private vehicle owners, which contrasts with GrabTaxi and Easy Taxi.

-Both use only licensed taxi drivers, which helps their strategy to market themselves as safe for women in cities such as Jakarta.
+Both use licenced taxi drivers, which helps their strategy to market themselves as safe for women in cities such as Jakarta.
 The transportation system in the Indonesian capital is among the region's most dangerous for women, according to a survey by the Thomson Reuters Foundation.

-With safety at the center of their marketing strategy, the rape allegation against the Uber driver in India could threaten the image of these firms, whose investors include Japan's SoftBank Corp and other international names.

 "Women are our target audience," said Nguyen Tuan Anh, general manager at GrabTaxi in Vietnam.
 The majority of the company's passengers are women - as much as 70 percent in the Philippines.